hipe/tmx/git_viz/doc/issues/026-the-glyph-allocation-narrative.md

 # the glyph allocation narrative :[#026]

+## pre-introduction

+this algorithm has since been generalized out of [gv] but for now the below description *and code* remains extant in this sidesystem, as well as being algorithmically duplicated (to some if not the full extent) in [#ba-054].

 ## introduction

 we take pains to do this in a well-documented, non-obfuscated way because